kennyfraser/wp-sync-test/_pages/step-2-cluster-prerequisites.md

     *   If you are using Docker Containerizer, you must have network access to a public Docker repository from the agent nodes or to an internal Docker registry.

+    *   Do not use use Docker `devicemapper` storage driver for loopback.

 6.  **Port configuration**